Deeksha115/Documentation_task_Deeksha/docsify.md

 ```
 ![Alt text](images/9.png)

-### STEP 8 - This file is used to show the information about project
+### Step 8 - This file is used to show the information about project

 ```
  vim README.md